 environment variables (see General Variables).
 If this

-information is unavailable or wrong, you can customize the variables
+information is unavailable or wrong, you should customize the

 Use just the address, as in ‘email@example.com’.